Practising law through the COVID-19 pandemic

 - house calls will be eliminated, except in the most serious of cases, and only under very stringent conditions: if we must meet outside of my office, then we’ll have to be sure we arrange to do so in a way that will not risk the spread of any virus (so much for the “House calls?
 Of course!” comment in the regular introduction, below!);

 - meetings in my office will be undertaken in a different environment: as much as I prefer a personal approach to serving my clients, our meetings will have a more “down to business” atmosphere: no more hugs; no more handshakes; not as much chit-chat; direct meetings in my office will be limited to circumstances where they are necessary (e.g., witnessing of wills and powers of attorney); when we do meet in my office, steps will be taken to ensure that we maintain our “social distance”; steps will also be taken, to keep the office environment even more sanitary than usual, with appropriate disinfectants, and with a minimal (and sterile) exchange of papers, pens, etc. (yes, we all know we’re fine, but extra precautions won’t do any harm, and could do a great deal of good).

 And now, back to our regularly scheduled law office introduction….

-Bill Pope is a Gabriola Islander who has been serving Gabriola Islanders as clients for more than eleven years.
+Bill Pope is a Gabriola Islander who has been serving Gabriola Islanders as clients for almost fifteen years.
 This office was established with a focus on clients, and on serving those clients effectively and economically.
 Since the office’s door opened in the summer of 2005, hundreds of Gabriola Islanders have chosen Bill as their lawyer, and the office has continued to flourish from referrals from satisfied clients.

 Many principles govern this practice, but here are some that come to mind as being particularly important: